The Cheeky Monkey Media Blog

 When you should use GIF:

-For small, transparent, low colour images like icons, buttons, or basic logos.
+- For small, transparent, low-color images like icons, buttons, or basic logos.

 When you should use PSD: